 If you’re like me, you’re hesitant about the thought of trusting this underwear to get you through the day.
 Do they really work or will you end up trusting them only to have embarrassing leaks?
 Full disclosure: I haven’t tried them yet.
 And I’m really only one opinion anyway.
 So let’s be more scientific take a broad look at what women on the internet have to say about period panties and Modibodi and Ruby Love.

+So what are the reviews – do women like these period panties?
 Paisley Gilmour wrote about her experience with Modibodi for Cosmopolitan.
 She said she had no leaks when wearing them during the night, to work and even to work out.
 She even wore them during her heaviest flow with success.
+That’s a pretty positive experience and review for Modibodi.
 A lot of other personal experience articles out there show that women seem to have a lot of success with period underwear.

 As for these specific brands, Modibodi’s heavy absorbency bikini has 72 percent 5-star reviews and 20 percent 4-star reviews on Amazon.
 Ruby Love had poor reviews on Trustpilot, where 19 percent said they’re excellent but 72 percent said they’re bad, with complaints about poor fit, the products not working and poor customer service.